aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 Under the `Resources by Region` section, select the `Instances` resource box to show your `Instances`.
 Select either of the Public MSK Proxy instances launched by the CloudFormation template to show the details.

 ::: info
-They each have the IAM Role name `aklivity-public-msk-proxy`.
+They each have an IAM Role name starting with `zilla-plus-public-msk-proxy`.
 :::

 Find the `Public IPv4 Address` and then SSH into the instance.